Highlights

 Aalborg Universitet (AAU)

-Jacob Strabo holds a ph.d. in Economics from the University of Copenhagen and researches how changes in societal structures shape the education system and labour market, as well as which skills and competencies are rewarded in the modern labour market.
+Jacob Strabo holds a ph.d. in Economics from the University of Copenhagen and researches how changes in societal structures shape the education system and labor market, as well as which skills and competencies are rewarded in the modern labour market.

 Researcher